 So how do you focus on other people?

 Start with a smile.
 Be the first one to smile.
 Open up and give a nice smirk as welcome.
-It feels good when someone accepts you with an easy grin.
+It feels good when someone accepts you with an easy smile.
 Minimal effort, maximal effect.
-Maybe it feels a bit weird at first.
+It feels a bit weird at first.
 But you’ll get used to having an affectionate smile.

 As you talk to people, use their name.
-It feels good to hear your own name.
+It is a clear sign of attention and intererst if you remember and use people's name.
 You actually get a small dopamine kick when you do.
 So share the dope!
 Mention people’s name naturally throughout a conversation.